Choosing the Right Pouch for Atta Packaging in India

 1 kg packs

 Light enough that a single bottom seal does most of the structural work.
-A 2-layer milky LDPE pouch is enough for most brands at this size — no aluminium barrier needed.
+A 2-layer milky LDPE pouch is enough for most brands at this size.
 Print quality is your real differentiator here; you are competing on a kirana shelf where five other atta brands sit at the same eye level.

 5 kg packs